Ulmus pumila 'Pendula': Cultivation

 Meyer's elm is still cultivated in China, where its asymmetrical, contorted habit is clear even in young specimens.
 It is more rarely cultivated in Europe and North America; it is said to have been "widely distributed" in the northwestern States.
 The USDA noted (1916) that it "shows up particularly well when planted on embankments alongside water expanses".
 The tree probably survives in the Longenecker Horticultural Gardens, University of Wisconsin; however, all the specimens grown at the Morton Arboretum, Illinois, obtained in the 1950s had either died or been felled by 2008 because of their poor condition.

 Standards supplied in the West today as U. pumila 'Pendula' appear to be a more symmetrical and neatly shaped clone than Meyer's.
+A specimen stands (2025) near the Royal Observatory, Greenwich.

-Notable trees
+'Pendula'-like cultivars

-Old examples of 'Pendula', resembling Meyer's 1908 photograph of a mature specimen in Fengtai, survive in Edinburgh (2018).
-The largest (height 12 m, girth over 2 m), presumably the UK champion, overlooks Ferry Road Path, between 7 and 9 Rosebank Rd.
-Two others stand at the intersection of Royal Crescent and Dundonald St and at 47 York Rd.
-There are trees of the same type opposite the Rosebank Rd elm on the other side of Ferry Road Path.
-The USDA (1916) recommended the cultivar for planting on bank tops, where its silhouette could best be appreciated.
-Most of the Edinburgh specimens have been planted in such locations.
-A probable example grows at the Friston Forest car park in East Sussex, England; cloned in 2011, a specimen is now under analysis at the Royal Botanic Gardens Kew.
+In the mid 20th century, Belmonte Arboretum Wageningen had an elm labelled U. pumila 'Pendula'.
+By 1962 it had been relabelled "Siberian elm cultivar, formerly registered as U. pumila 'Pendula' ", suggesting doubts about the identification.
+Old examples of what appears to be the same cultivar, with Belmonte-type leaves, survive in Edinburgh (2025).
+The largest (height 12 m, girth over 2 m), was planted on the Granton Road railway station cutting, and now overlooks Ferry Road Path, between 7 and 9 Rosebank Rd.
+There are trees of the same type opposite, on the other side of the former station.
+Two others stand at the intersection of Royal Crescent and Dundonald St and at 47 York Rd (formerly Trinity railway station).
+The USDA (1916) recommended the cultivar for planting on bank tops, where its silhouette could best be appreciated; most of the Edinburgh specimens have been planted in such locations.
+(A 1940 herbarium specimen labelled U. pumila 'Pendula' from Zuiderpark, The Hague, is similar to the Wageningen and Edinburgh leaves.)
+Since their tangled and pendulous branching resembles Meyer's 1908 photograph of a mature specimen in Fengtai, they may be the cultivar Meyer introduced to the West as U. pumila 'Pendula', though neither fruit nor leaf is typical of U. pumila.